malobukov/cryptolocker/README.md

 # cryptolocker

-Encrypts or decrypts given file or all files in a given folder, recursively.
+Encrypts or decrypts a given file or all files in a given folder, recursively.

 ## Usage